Wilhelm Heinrich Erb: Academic career

-In 1864 he received his medical degree from the University of Heidelberg, where for several years he served as an assistant to pathologist Nikolaus Friedreich (1825–1882).
-As a young man, he also worked for a period of time under Ludwig von Buhl (1816–1880) in Munich.
-In 1880 Erb attained the chair of special pathology at the University of Leipzig, where he was also appointed head of its policlinic.
-In 1883 he succeeded Friedreich at the University of Heidelberg, where he worked until his retirement in 1907.
+In 1864, Erb received his medical degree at Heidelberg University, where for several years he served as an assistant to pathologist Nikolaus Friedreich (1825–1882).
+As a young man, he also worked for a period of time under Ludwig von Buhl (1816–1880) at the Ludwig-Maximilians-Universität München.
+In 1880, Erb attained the chair of special pathology at Leipzig University, where he was also appointed head of its policlinic.
+In 1883, he succeeded Friedreich at Heidelberg University, where he worked until his retirement in 1907.
 Psychiatrist Emil Kraepelin (1856–1926) and neurologists Ernst Julius Remak (1849–1911), Max Nonne (1861–1959) and Paul Julius Möbius (1853–1907) were among his better known students and assistants.

 Up until his death in 1921, he served as honorary president of the Gesellschaft Deutscher Nervenärzte (Society of German Neurologists).

 Neurological research

 Erb began his medical career in the fields of toxicology and histology, but later his interest switched to neurology, of which he became one of the 19th century's leading neurologists.
 He extensively used electrodiagnostic testing and demonstrated heightened motor nerve sensitivity in tetanus.
-In 1875 he described the classic knee-jerk reflex which was also independently noted at the same time by Karl Friedrich Otto Westphal.
+In 1875, he described the classic knee-jerk reflex which was also independently noted at the same time by Karl Friedrich Otto Westphal.
 He is also credited with popularizing the reflex hammer for use in neurological examinations.

 He made early observations associated with syphilis to tabes dorsalis (nerve fiber and nerve cell degeneration).
 In his research of tabes dorsalis, he tried to find the link between this condition and syphilis.
 He also made contributions in his research of poliomyelitis, claudication intermittens, and progressive muscular atrophy.
 In 1878, he described myasthenia gravis, a condition sometimes referred to as the "Erb-Goldflam disease" (named along with neurologist Samuel Goldflam).
 Myasthenia gravis is a neuromuscular disorder that leads to fatigue and muscle weakness.

 He was the author of over 250 medical works, including Handbuch der Elektrotherapie (a textbook on electrotherapy), and an important study on spinal paralysis.
 In 1891, he contributed to the foundation of the journal, Deutsche Zeitschrift für Nervenheilkunde - in its first volume, he published a survey on muscular dystrophies.